numaproj/numaflow/README.md

 ## Key Features

-* Kubernetes-native: If know Kubermetes, you already know 90% of what you need to use NumaFlow.
+* Kubernetes-native: If you know Kubernetes, you already know 90% of what you need to use NumaFlow.
 * Language agnostic: Use your favority programming language.
 * Exactly-Once semantics: No input element is duplicated or lost even as pods are rescheduled or restarted.